 When you’re working with a rubber base gel, you might wonder if you need to make something called an “apex.”
 Usually, if your nails are flexible, you can just apply a thin layer of rubber base coat.
 But if your nails are both flexible and flat, you might need to create a tiny curve called an “apex.”
-These curves help give your nails a stronger structure.
+This curves helps give your nails a stronger sturcutre.

-Note: Flatnails break more easily, which is why thicker gels can be used to give your nails a stronger structure.
+Note: Flatnails break more easily, that is why thicker gels can be used to give your nails a stronger structure.